-Sprouts Farmers Market LLC, the grocery-store operator that’s owned by Apollo Global Management LLC (APO), is considering an initial public offering, three people familiar with the matter said.
+Sprouts Farmers Market LLC, the grocery-store operator that’s owned by Apollo Global Management LLC (APO:US), is considering an initial public offering, three people familiar with the matter said.

 The Phoenix-based company may begin interviewing underwriters for an IPO soon, said one of the people, who asked not to be named because the discussions are private.